zlatanvasovic/hackwork/README.md

 ## PHP configuration

 Example PHP configuration for Hackwork is located in `etc/php.ini`.
 It contains required settings.

-## To do

-* **[Important]** Use links based on root path, not relative to current file.